andrecaiado/colados-leaderboard/colados-leaderboard-api/README.md

 mvn clean install
 ```

-4. Set up environment variables:
+4. Create a `.env` file in the project root based on the provided `.env.example` file and update the variables as needed.

-Create a `.env` file in the project root based on the provided `.env.example` file and update the variables as needed.
+> **Note:** As the `.env` file is located in the main project root, ensure you are referencing it correctly when running the application from this subdirectory.

 5. Start dependent services using Docker Compose:
 ```bash